jasperanders/v3.jasperanders.xyz/app/content/projects/Edmond.md

 The bot gives a prompt to specify the amount of desired matches.
 Further it asks for the channels (teams) it should match.
 The bot will then send a message containing the matches to everybody involved.

 Take a look at the [git repo](https://github.com/jasperanders/EdmondsCoffeeDate) to see it in action and for more documentation.
+If you just quickly want to create some matches, you can find a demo page [here](https://edmonds-coffee-matches.fly.dev/).